extenda/actions/slack-message/README.md

 ### Secrets

-If this action is used with `gcp-secret-manager` it requires a GCP service account key with permission to access secret payloads.
+If this action is used with GCP Secret Manager it requires a GCP service account key with permission to access secret payloads.
 Once created, the JSON key should be `base64` encoded and added as secret in the GitHub repository.

 It is recommended that the service account _only_ has permissions to access secrets.
 Do not allow modifications or